-Highlights for the Five Year Enterprise Capital Improvements Plan (FY 13 - FY17)
+Highlights for the Five Year Enterprise Capital Improvements Plan (FY 14 - FY18)

-Capital improvement projects funded by the Water & Sewer enterprise fund include the purchase of new billing and tracking software. construction, replacement and upgrades of water delivery system infrastructure; construction and replacement of sewer system infrastructure; upgrades of existing pump stations; brick manhole relining and sewer relining projects; and replacement of various force mains within the City.
+Capital improvement projects funded by the Water & Sewer enterprise fund include the purchase of new billing and tracking software. construction, replacement and upgrades of water delivery system infrastructure; construction and replacement of sewer system infrastructure; upgrades of existing pump stations; brick manhole relining and sewer pipe relining projects; and replacement of various force mains within the City.

-The major project included in the plan is the replacement of a 36" force main that runs along the Hwy 17 Parkway.
-Replacement and installation of approximately one mile of force main will be completed each year.
-The water and sewer projects for Ocean Blvd, 2nd Avenue to 9th Avenue and the 3rd.
-Avenue South Gateway coincide with those projects included in the Oceanfront Development District and will occur as those projects are undertaken.
+The major project included in the plan is the replacement of a 36" force main that runs along the Hwy 17 By-pass.
+Replacement and installation of approximately one mile of force main will be installed each year with project completion expected in 2015.
+The plan also includes the water and sewer components of the Ocean Blvd, 2nd Avenue to 9th Avenue Streetscape and Conversion project.
+The construction of the Ocean Blvd project will be administered in the Oceanfront Redevelopment Fund and water and sewer funds will be transferred to that fund to cover those costs.